concrete-mixer/concrete-mixer/README.md

 Concrète Mixer is an ambient jukebox program.
 What this means is if you supply the software with a set of sound files, it will mix and scramble the sounds in interesting ways.

+You can supply any soundfiles, but Concrète Mixer was intended for blending two or more field recordings or found sounds together, typically records of a minute to two minutes' length.

 Concrète Mixer is designed to be run on a [Raspberry Pi](https://www.raspberrypi.org/).
 When a Pi is hooked up to loudspeakers your sounds can haunt any space of your choosing.

 ### What does it sound like?